CMP2007/FAQ-Accordion-Interactive-UI-Component/README.md

 # FAQ Accordion: Interactive UI Component

-This project is a **historical record** of my first steps into **DOM manipulation**.
-It shows the transition from static layouts to interactive components, using JavaScript to enhance the user experience.
+This repository is evidence of my learning journey.
+It represents a project I undertook to refine my layout and component logic skills before my current specialization in Full Stack development.

+Note: The design and assets were provided by Frontend Mentor.
+My role was the technical implementation from scratch.
 ---

 ## 🚀 Links